learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 <b>1) Read the CSV file into a pandas dataframe

-In the data you'll be working with is found in './data/fifa.csv'  Complete the first function below to read it into a pandas dataframe.
+The data you'll be working with is found in a file called './data/fifa.csv'  Complete the first function below to read it into a pandas dataframe.

 Check the contents of your dataframe with `df.head()`</b>